hungbang/learn-terraform-aws-instance/README.md

 - terraform {} block contains Terraform settings
 	- including the required providers Terraform will use to provision your infrastructure.
+  - The `required_version` setting accepts a version constraint string, which specifies which versions of Terraform can be used with your configuration.
 - For each provider, the source  attribute defines an optional hostname, a namespace, and the provider type
 - Terraform installs providers from the Terraform Registry by default
 - hashicorp/aws  => registry.terraform.io/hashicorp/aws
 - required_providers set a version constraint for each provider
-- version attribute is optional, but we recommend using it to constrain the provider version so that Terraform does not install a version of the provider that does not work with your configuration
+- `version` attribute is optional, but we recommend using it to constrain the provider version so that Terraform does not install a version of the provider that does not work with your configuration
 	- If you do not specify a provider version, Terraform will automatically download the most recent version during initialization
 	- https://www.terraform.io/language/providers/requirements